 You see, we’re both incredibly stubborn.
-And reactive.
+And reactive (possibly me more-so than him).
 And quick to assume.
 And quick to jump at each other over the littlest of things.

 Our weakness is our communication.

 He will say something completely harmless and without intent, and I’ll take it to mean a personal attack.
-I’ll let my frustration regarding one aspect of my life seep into my tone, and he’ll consider it as me placing the blame on him.
+I’ll let my frustration regarding one aspect of my life or something that happened that day to seep into my tone, and he’ll consider it as me placing the blame on him.
+And because we react, it makes it cyclical.

-The only thing beneficial about this weakness of ours is that it constantly reminds me of how much we have grown.
-The always increasing likelihood that one of us (he) will say sorry, the ability we’ve gained to bounce back right after, the understanding we’ve come to have over our tendencies and quirks like this.
+Struggling with communicating with him isn’t fun.
+But you know what?
+I’m learning how to welcome the struggle, because it constantly reminds me of just how much we have grown.
+There’s now an always increasing likelihood that one of us (he) will say sorry, and we’ve gained an ability to bounce back right after.
+The understanding we’ve come to have over our tendencies and quirks like this, we now anticipate the struggle, and don’t let it have a baring on our days or moods or attitudes.

 That’s one of my favorite verses, 2 Corinthians 12:9-10.
 For when I am weak, then I am strong.
 I’ve always interpreted it personally, applicable to me and my life, me and my relationship with the Lord.
 But isn’t is applicable in everything?
 The times when you are weakest, in an endeavor, in friendships and relationships, you get to see just how strong they really are.